 About the Case

-After having been sexually abused and raped by her school’s vice-principal, Paola Guzman discovered at age 15 that she was pregnant.
+After having been sexually abused and raped by her school’s vice-principal for a period of two years, Paola Guzman discovered at age 15 that she was pregnant.
 The vice-principal solicited the school doctor to perform an abortion on Paola.
 The school doctor told her he would only perform the procedure if Paola had sex with him.
 Paola committed suicide soon thereafter.
 Ecuadorian authorities failed to adequately investigate the circumstances around Paola’s death, and to date, no person or institution has been held responsible for her abuse and mistreatment.

 Decision to Have Wide Impact